-Companies and individuals often try to corner the market by buying up a substantial portion of goods/securities in a respective market.
+Companies or individuals often try to corner the market by buying up a substantial portion of goods/securities in a respective market.
 The goal is to eliminate the market rivals, effectively gaining the ability to drive up prices, with the intention to resell the goods/securities at an inflated price.

 Cornering the market is illegal and usually unsuccessful.
 When a company begins to stockpile securities or commodities, they give themselves away.
-Once the information becomes public, oppositional forces rise up against it, essentially blocking the attempt at a market takeover.
+Once the information becomes public, oppositional forces rise up against the attempted corner, essentially blocking the attempt at a market takeover.
 While similar to monopolization, cornering the market differs in that other companies are still able to operate in the space and generally are able to block the cornerer.

 The Legality of Hoarding